 How do you get your scores in GMAT?

-There are far more information about the GMAT exam which can be helpful to you.
-For knowing about the next generation GMAT follow http://www.mba.com/the-gmat/nex-gen.aspx, if you wish to read FAQs about GMAT then go to http://www.mba.com/the-gmat/answers-to-frequently-asked-questions.aspx, take a tour about the expected events on the test day in http://www.mba.com/the-gmat/test-day.aspx and if you schedule a GMAT appointment you should try http://www.mba.com/the-gmat/schedule-a-gmat-appointment.aspx.
-Finally, if you want to know about the test-takers’ experience of GMAT then go to http://www.mba.com/mbacommunity/MBA_com/b/officialgmat/default.aspx, which is the official GMAT blog.
-Do not miss the GMAT information bulletin at http://www.mba.com/the-gmat/gmat-information-bulletin.aspx for a detailed data on the test procedure.
-If you are really aiming for completing an MBA course, the GMAT exam is the apt option for you.
+There is a variety of information about the test which can be helpful to you.
+For knowing about the next generation GMAT, follow http://www.mba.com/the-gmat/nex-gen.aspx.
+If you wish to read FAQs about the test, then go to http://www.mba.com/the-gmat/answers-to-frequently-asked-questions.aspx, take a tour about the expected events on the test day in http://www.mba.com/the-gmat/test-day.aspx and if you schedule an appointment you should try http://www.mba.com/the-gmat/schedule-a-gmat-appointment.aspx.
+Finally, if you want to know about the test-takers’ experience, then go to http://www.mba.com/mbacommunity/MBA_com/b/officialgmat/default.aspx, which is the official blog.
+Do not miss the information bulletin at http://www.mba.com/the-gmat/gmat-information-bulletin.aspx for a detailed data on the test procedure.
+If you are really aiming for completing an MBA course, then GMAT is the apt option for you.